|Academic Profile |

-His main research interests focus on process redesign, enterprise systems, complex project management, enterprise integration, organizational transformation, sharing economy, and tech disruption in the financial services industry.
-Siew Kien has published in international journals such as Decision Sciences, Communications of ACM, MIS Quarterly, Journal of Management Information Systems, Journal of AIS, Journal of IT, MIS Quarterly Executive, European Journal of Information Systems, Information and Organization, Journal of Strategic Information Systems, and Database.
-One joint paper with Christina Soh in the Communications of the ACM was noted as a top 1% citations in the IS field, according to Essential Science Indicators by Web of Science.
-He recently also won the Stafford Beer Medal, for the best 2007 journal paper in the European Journal of Information Systems confered by the Operation Research Society.
+His main research interests are in examining issues in process redesign, enterprise systems, complex project management, enterprise integration, organizational transformation, sharing economy, and tech disruption in the financial services industry.
+Siew Kien has published in international journals such as Decision Sciences, Communications of ACM, MIS Quarterly, Information Systems Research, Journal of Management Information Systems, Journal of AIS, Journal of IT, MIS Quarterly Executive, European Journal of Information Systems, Information and Organization, Journal of Strategic Information Systems, and Database.
+One of his papers in the Communications of the ACM was noted as a top 1% citation in the IS field, according to Essential Science Indicators by Web of Science.
+He also won the Stafford Beer Medal, for the best 2007 journal paper in the European Journal of Information Systems confered by the Operation Research Society.

-He has over 15 years of research and consulting experience in private and public-sector organizations such as the Inland Revenue Authority of Singapore, SIA, OCBC, DBS, P&G, Siemens, Singapore Prisons Department, NOL, IDA, MTI, DSTA/MINDEF, and the major restructured hospitals in Singapore.
+He has over 20 years of research and consulting experience in private and public-sector organizations such as the Inland Revenue Authority of Singapore, SIA, OCBC, DBS, P&G, Siemens, Singapore Prisons Department, NOL, IDA, MTI, DSTA/MINDEF, and the major restructured hospitals in Singapore.
 He also has book chapters in Second Wave Enterprise Systems (Cambridge University Press), in Process Thinking: Winning Perspectives for Business Change in the Information Age, (Idea Publishing), and in Strategic Management In the Asia Pacific: Harnessing Regional And Organisational Change For Competitive Advantage, (Butterworth-Heinemann, Oxford).
 One of the teaching cases he has written won the 2017 The Case Centre Teaching Case Award in the Knowledge, Information and Communication Systems Management Category

 ERP systems represent a major change in organisational information systems in terms of their scale and scope, reliance on vendors and advocacy of best practices.
 They are pervasive and often mission critical.
 Streamlining and integrating organisational procedures and standardising them over a single platform were what these systems promised.
 However, cases of expensive ERP implementations going awry has led many to recognise the inherent challenges of successfully implementing such complex package software.
 Research is currently in progress on these themes: (1) cultural fit of the underlying ERP business models, (2) partitioning the sources of misfits in ERP, (3) challenges in analysing, designing, and implementing ERP, and (4) ERP as an leverage for enterprise integration.